frequency-chain/frequency/designdocs/provider_registration.md

   * Stores registered providers and provides lookup functionality via `MsaId`.
     Existence in this storage structure implies that a provider's fee has been paid and their registration was otherwise successful.
-* `ProviderRegistrationFees<T: Config>`: `StorageMap<MsaId, Balance>`
-  * Stores registration fees paid by providers.
-This structure can be used to verify that a provider has indeed paid their registration fee.

 ### Extrinsics
 #### register_provider(origin, registration_params)